symfonycorp/symfony-cloud-docs/services/network-storage.rst

         '/var': { source: local, source_path: var }
         '/public/uploads': { source: service, service: files, source_path: uploads }

-The ``public/uploads`` directory can now be read from and write to as usual and several containers can acces this dictory and share the **same** files.
-The ``var`` directory however stays "local" and will not be shared by the different containers.
+The ``public/uploads`` directory can now be read from and written to as usual and several containers can access this directory and share the **same** files.
+The ``var`` directory however stays "local" and will not be shared between different containers.

 .. note::